drupalprojects/commerce_coupon/README.txt

 There is no longer a UI for creating new coupon types.
 This must now be done in code.

-To set up a Discount Coupon:
+To set up a discount that uses a coupon code:

 - Create a discount (Store > Discounts, "create discount").
+- In the "Coupons" section, add one or more coupon codes.
+- Save discount

+There is also a separate UI for managing coupon entities themselves
 - Create a Discount Coupon (Store > Coupons > Create Coupon > Discount Coupon).
-- In the discount reference field, select the Discount that you just created.
+- In the discount reference field, select a Discount.
 - Save Coupon.
-The discount now will not take effect until the correct coupon code has been entered.